PeterLaudel/psychotherapie-seliger/README.md

 # Web page

-This is a single page application website for a psychotherapy practice.
+This is a website for a psychotherapy practice.
 Written in nextjs and deployed with vercel.
 The page can be accessed with www.psychotherapie-seliger.de.
 The repo contains a public area where the homepage is published.
 And it does have a private area for administration of patients and invoices.

 # Development